potassco/acclingo/acclingo/tae/README.md

 # Asprin TAE

 This TAE is very similar to the basic clasp TAE.
-The only differences are that it only counts a solution as a succesful solution if the optimum was found and it needs an asprin "binary" or a way to call asprin.
-The penalty for no solution or no optimal solution is the maximum available time multiplied by some penalty.
-This penalty can be given as a parameter:
+The only differences are that it only counts a solution as a succesful solution if the optimum was found and that it needs an asprin "binary" or a way to call asprin.
+The penalty for no solution or no optimal solution is the maximum available time multiplied by some penalty value .
+This penalty value can be given as a parameter:

 ⋅⋅* Parameter to penalize no optimal solution = "penalty": float